San Antonio Legal Malpractice Attorneys

 In exchange for your case, you may be offered gifts, money or other promises.
 If these individuals persuade you to hire a particular person, they may get paid referral fees for sending you to that company or law firm.
 This money comes out of the victim’s pocket.
 Millions of dollars are paid to these people each year – money that should have gone to the victims!

 Deciding which lawyer to hire is an important decision and should not be forced on you by unethical attorneys when you are most vulnerable.
+If you have been the victim of barratry, our San Antonio barratry lawyers are available to take your call and provide you with a free legal consultation about your case.

 WERE YOU SOLICITED BY AN ATTORNEY AFTER AN ACCIDENT?